Charter a Private Flight on a Lear 60 or Learjet 60XR

 Lear 60 Pricing, Performance, & Specifications

-The hourly rate to charter the Lear 60 midsize business jet start between $3,500 and $5,000* per hour.
+The cost to charter a Learjet 60 starts at around $4,250* per hour.
 Rates will vary based on aircraft year, model, routing, scheduling, and passenger/luggage amounts.
-Call one of our Lear 60 charter brokers for instant pricing and availability in your area.
+Call our brokers for instant pricing and availability on this and similar light jets in your area.

 - Year of Make: 1993 – 2007